-- "Shutdown" shall mean the cessation of nitric acid production operations of an Operating Nitric Acid Plant for any reason.
-Shutdown begins at the time the feed of ammonia to the Operating Nitric Acid Plant ceases and ends when the compressor train(s) is shut down. - "Stack Flowmeter" shall mean that portion of the CEMS that senses the volumetric flow rate and generates an output proportional to that flow rate. - "Standard Cubic Foot" or "SCF" shall mean a quantity of gas equal to one cubic foot at a temperature of 68° Fahrenheit and a pressure of 14.696 pounds per square inch absolute. - "Startup" shall mean the process of initiating nitric acid production operations of a Operating Nitric Acid Plant.
+- "Shutdown" shall mean the cessation of nitric acid production operations of an Operating - "Shutdown" shall mean the cessation of nitric acid production operations of an Operating Nitric Acid Plant for any reason.
+Shutdown begins at the time the feed of ammonia to the Operating Nitric Acid Plant ceases and ends when the compressor train(s) is shut down. - "Stack Flowmeter" shall mean that portion of the CEMS that senses the volumetric flow rate and generates an output proportional to that flow rate. - "Standard Cubic Foot" or "SCF" shall mean a quantity of gas equal to one cubic foot at a temperature of 68° Fahrenheit and a pressure of 14.696 pounds per square inch absolute. - "Startup" shall mean the process of initiating nitric acid production operations of an Operating Nitric Acid Plant.
 Startup begins with the start of the compressor train(s) at the Operating Nitric Acid Plant and ends no more than 5 hours after the initiation of the feed of ammonia. - "Ton" or "tons" shall mean short ton or short tons.
 One Ton equals 2,000 pounds.